 How do farmers keep squirrels away from pumpkins?

-'Oftentimes farmers will use traps to get rid of unwanted wildlife near their crops, or use a special spray to keep squirrels away.
-Although these are also options for non-farmers as well, they are not humane and might harm other vulnerable creatures."
+"Many farmers and commercial pumpkin growers use motion-sensor sprinkler systems to deter squirrels," says Josh Tesolin, co-founder of Rusticwise.
+There are other methods, too, according to Nora Mitchell, editor-in-chief of Household Advice.
+"Often, farmers will use traps to get rid of unwanted wildlife near their crops or use a special spray to keep squirrels away," she says.
+"Although these are also options for non-farmers as well, they are not humane and might harm other vulnerable creatures."